 The maximum payment term is the lesser of 20 years or the effective useful life (EUL) of the eligible upgrades.
 The EUL is the average time in years where the upgrade is expected to result in energy savings and is noted under Residential Upgrades.

-The interest rate provided by the City of Calgary for eligible CEIP projects will be outlined in your Clean Energy Improvement Agreement.
+The interest rate provided by the City of Calgary for eligible CEIP projects is 2.95%.

 Resources and FAQs

 Access additional resources and answers to Frequently Asked Questions about taxes and repayment at calgary.ca/CEIP

 To help you get your retrofit off the ground a little more easily, take advantage of financial incentives from the City of Calgary and other energy efficiency programs.

 The City of Calgary is offering an incentive for completed CEIP projects.
 The incentive will be applied directly to the Clean Energy Improvement Tax reducing the project financing by up to 10%.
 Availability is limited and will be provided in a first-come, first-served basis.